panprostate/RNA/README.md

 ```

 4. Edit the amount of resources requested and other general settings in `config/config.yaml`.
 Some of the options are:
+**NEW** - library_type: Process single-ended libraries.
+Please note that a mixed sample table is not supported at the moment, make sure all samples are SE or PE in your `samples` variable.
 - samples: path to the metadata table described in step 2.
 - buildIndex: True or False wether to build indexes from files or download built indexes.
 - adapters: adapter sequences used by cutadapt.